steemit/condenser/src/app/help/en/welcome.md

 <a href="#Table_of_Contents">^</a>
 ### <span id="Earning_on_Steemit">Earning on Steemit</span>

 Everyone's earnings are different.
 Have fun.
-Get engaged.
-Make friends.
+Get involved.
+Meet new friends.

 The amount of money a user earns depends on their content, following, level of investment and many, many other factors.